 Take a look at the local attractions Draft-Peppin recommends for people with disabilities:

-With wide indoor halls and paved outdoor paths, Frederik Meijer Gardens & Sculpture Park is easy to get around on foot or wheelchair.
+Wide indoor halls and paved paths, Frederik Meijer Gardens & Sculpture Park is easy to get around on foot or wheelchair.

 Photo Credit: Experience Grand Rapids